 Notes

-- Breaded baked eggplant slices can also be frozen on a sheet pan and then transferred to a ziptop bag for up to 3 months.
-Pop them in the oven for 10 minutes to crisp them up before layering.
+- Make Ahead Slices - Bread and bake eggplant and cool completely.
+Store in an airtight container in the refrigerator for up to 2 days.
+Slices can also be frozen on sheet pans and then transferred to a freezer bag for up to 3 months.
+Bake prepared slices for 10 minutes to crisp up before layering.

 Holly D